IbcAlpha/IBC/userguide.md

 ### Scope of this User Guide

 This User Guide is intended to help you get started with IBC.
+It does not cover every feature in depth.

+Note that the configuration file `config.ini` that governs IBC's behaviour contains extensive notes that provide more information on the various settings.

 ### Acknowledgement